Blog

 If you're dealing with a clog caused by hard water mineral buildup or rust, you're facing a tougher opponent.
 These types of blockages don't respond to alkaline cleaners.
 Instead, they require an acidic drain cleaner.
 These products use powerful acids, like sulfuric or hydrochloric acid, to dissolve mineral deposits and rust.
 However, these are extremely corrosive chemicals and can be dangerous to handle without proper training and equipment.
 Because of the risks involved, tackling these stubborn clogs is often a job best left to a professional.
 If you suspect a mineral blockage, it’s wise to call a plumber to handle it safely.

-Are Chemical Cleaners Safe for Your Pipes?
+Are Chemical Drain Cleaners Safe for Your Pipes?

 It’s the big question on everyone’s mind when they reach for that bottle under the sink: will this actually damage my pipes?
 The honest answer is, it can.
 While chemical cleaners are a tempting quick fix, they come with risks that can lead to much bigger problems than a simple clog.
 Most professional plumbers will tell you to use them sparingly, if at all.
 The powerful chemicals designed to dissolve hair and grease don't know when to stop, and your pipes can become their next target.
 The very properties that make them effective at eating through a blockage can also make them effective at eating through your plumbing.